TrustGen/trustgen_docs/docs/index.md

 # Welcome to TrustGen Documentation

-Welcome to the official documentation for TrustGen.
+Welcome to the official documentation for **TrustGen**.
 This documentation site contains comprehensive guides and information about our projects and tools.